 Before joining the Board of Community One in 2015, Steven was a five-year volunteer member of the Rainbow Grants Allocation Committee.

 Trini is a CPA, CGA with 15 years of financial management and accounting experience.
-He has worked for the Canadian Opera Company and Opera Atelier for 10 years, and is currently the Director of Finance for Ryerson University’s Mattamy Athletic Centre.
-As the Treasurer of Community One Foundation, he provides assistance to the Board regarding financial decision-making and advises them on investment of funds.
+He has worked for the Canadian Opera Company and Opera Atelier for 10 years, and is currently the Manager of Finance and Information Technology Services for the Ontario Heritage Trust.
+As the Treasurer of the Community One Foundation, he provides assistance to the Board regarding financial decision-making and advises them on investment of funds.
 He also sits on the Board of the Toronto Consort.

 TD Bank Group

 Paul Jonathan Saguil is Associate Vice President, Anti-Money Laundering, Canadian Banking at TD Bank Group.
 He was formerly Senior Counsel in the Legal Department of TD Bank Group.
 He previously practised litigation at Stockwoods LLP, and has appeared before all levels of courts in Ontario, the Supreme Court of Canada, the Federal Court, and various administrative bodies.
 He received his Hons.
 B.A.
 (Philosophy) from York University and LL.B. from Osgoode Hall Law School.
 He is also a member of the Board of Directors for Out On Bay Street and the Osgoode Hall Law School Alumni Association, Chair of the OBA’s Equality Committee and the Law Society of Upper Canada Equity Advisory Group.
 In addition, he serves as a member of the Board for the 519 Community Centre and Start Proud, as well as on the Chief of Toronto Police Services’ LGBT Community Consultative Committee, and a former member of the Board of Directors for Pride Toronto and Federation of Asian Canadian Lawyers.

 Embrace Disruption Corporation